bootstrap-vue/bootstrap-vue/docs/components/form-fieldset/README.md

 or by using the named slot `label`, You may optionally visually hide the label by setting the prop `label-sr-only`.

-By default, the label apepars above the input element, but you may optionallu set the prop `horizontal` to place the label on the same line and control the width of the label by setting `label-cols` to the number of columns (default of `3`, valid range of 1 through 11). `label-cols` has no effect if the layout is not `horizontal`.
+By default, the label apepars above the input element, but you may optionally set the prop `horizontal` to place the label on the same line, and control the width of the label by setting `label-cols` to the number of columns (default of `3`, valid range of 1 through 11). `label-cols` has no effect if the layout is not `horizontal`.
+For `xs` sized viewports hte label will revert to being displayed above the input control.

 _**Note**: `label-size` has been deprecated in favour of `label-cols`._

-The label may also optionally be alligned `left`, `center` or `right` by setting the respective value via the prop `label-text-align`.
+The label texy may also optionally be alligned `left`, `center` or `right` by setting the respective value via the prop `label-text-align`.
 Alignment has no effect if `label-sr-only` is set.